Beeper-Weepers/Vuision/README.md

 Ibrahim M.

-Special thanks to: The Arduino Forums, RCAudio, Arduino, CrossRoads, and ard_newbie
+Special thanks to: The Arduino Forums, RCArduino, Arduino, CrossRoads, and ard_newbie